 One of the fastest-growing managed hosting providers in the market with extremely competitive pricing, VPS.net deserves a number 4 position.
 However, you must purchase their basic cloud hosting package which starts at 20 USD per month which gives you 1.2 GHz CPU, 376 MB of RAM, 10GB storage, and 1 TB non-CDN network transfer – plus the ability to chose from 20 different locations.
 Starting at $34.95 for 1 TB bandwidth, coupled with 24×7 support, VPS.net is an awesome service!

 Tech Specs: VPS.net uses the Level3 network, which is not as extensive as the Akamai network Rackspace uses.
 But, Level3 has hundreds of nodes around the globe, so you’re still covered on every continent.

-Tech Specs: CacheFly uses their own Global Network covering every continent and guarantees 100% availability by their SLA.
+Tech Specs: CacheFly uses its own Global Network covering every continent and guarantees 100% availability by its SLA.

 Best known for its free CDN service CloudFlare is definitely a good alternative.
-With a well placed global network CloudFlare has been in the business for the past 15 years.
-A unique feature of this company is that they do not charge you for bandwidth (how or why I do not know) – rather, they come with a flat rate plan as shown in their pricing menu.
-Apart from the free service, the paid plans start from $20 per month for the first site and and then an extra $5 for each new site.
+With a well placed global network, CloudFlare has been in the business for the past 15 years.
+A unique feature of this company is that they do not charge you for bandwidth (how or why I do not know) – rather, they come with a flat-rate plan as shown in their pricing menu.
+Apart from the free service, the paid plans start from $20 per month for the first site and then an extra $5 for each new site.